-Internal Monitoring policies and procedures call for the CDBG-DR/MIT Programs to perform annual monitoring reviews on Subrecipients per the Monitoring schedule.
+Internal Monitoring policies and procedures call for the CDBG-DR/MIT Program to perform annual monitoring reviews on Subrecipients per the Monitoring schedule.

-Upon your first draw of funds after you have presented your reimbursement request, your organization will enter the CDBG-DR/MIT Program Risk Assessment pool wherein the Monitoring Division will perform an assessment of your organization and will determine, based on certain risk factor criteria, the type of risk associated to your organization under the CDBG-DR/MIT Programs.
+Upon your first draw of funds after you have presented your reimbursement request, your organization will be included in the CDBG-DR/MIT Program Risk Assessment pool wherein the Monitoring Division will perform an assessment of your organization and will determine, based on certain risk factor criteria, the type of risk associated to your organization.